andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Each seed generates an unique world (Each world varies by seed).
+Generate an unique world base on a positive number provided by player.
+If same number was provide, it should generate a world same as previous, otherwise a new world will be generated.

 ![](https://media.giphy.com/media/CZLPK3Ueb3i9aXtGLJ/giphy.gif)